 Budget and Cost of Attendance

-Each program at Midwestern University has an established budget or Cost of Attendance (COA as it is commonly referred to).
-Budgets are designed to primarily cover a student's educational and living expenses while enrolled; if enrolled for nine months, for example, the budget covers the expenses for that period only.
-The standard budget for each program is developed using federal guidelines that allow for a reasonable standard of living for students within the community.
+Each program at Midwestern University has an established budget or Cost of Attendance (COA).
+Budgets are designed to primarily cover a student's educational and living expenses while enrolled.
+If enrolled for nine months in an academic year, for example, the budget covers the expenses for that period only.
+The standard COA for each program is developed using federal guidelines that allow for a reasonable standard of living for students within the community.
 Each year the major components of the budget are reviewed and modified based on changes in costs.
-To further augment and validate the expenses included in the budget, Midwestern University periodically surveys students in the fall to gather actual expenses being incurred.
+To further analyze and validate the expenses included in the budget, Midwestern University periodically surveys students to gather actual expenses being incurred.

 Representative major categories included in every budget include:

-Some programs may include technology and equipment fees as well.
+Some programs may include technology, equipment, or other fees as well.
 In all instances, federal regulations govern what is or is not allowed in budgets.

 Online Application Process

 Online application instructions for the upcoming financial aid award year are made available on an annual basis to each continuing class of students.
 All accepted students who have paid their matriculation deposit will receive on-line application instructions for the upcoming academic year.
 Accepted applicants will also have electronic access to other relevant financial aid resources provided on the University website and via Blackboard.